ptsagkis/UGLab/README.md

 ## License

 This project is part of my PHD research.
 The source code is released under the MIT license.
-Please let me ([tsagkis@mail.ntua.gr](mailto:tsagkis@ntua.gr)) and my tutor Professor Eythimios Bakogiannis ([xxx@mail.ntua.gr](mailto:xxx@ntua.gr)) know for any progreess or customization you have made and would like to share.
+Please let me ([tsagkis@mail.ntua.gr](mailto:tsagkis@ntua.gr)) and my tutor Professor Eythimios Bakogiannis ([ebako@mail.ntua.gr ](mailto:xxx@ntua.gr)) know for any progreess or customization you have made and would like to share.

 See [LICENSE](LICENSE) file for details.